willdavis576/SymthsPS5Bot/README.md

 Be sure to fill out the MY_ADDRESS and PASSWORD if you want it emailing.

-Also, line 86 will need the Chrome Web Driver (chromedriver_win32) the Selemium works with.
+Also, line 86 will need the Chrome Web Driver (chromedriver_win32) that Selemium works with.